zmalone91/ZM_Portfolio/README.md

 Analysis and Education tool for different ML algorithms and parameter tuning!

 * Interactive Web App using Streamlit to play around with some of the common algorithm types in Machine Learning.
 Including Linear Regression Polynomial Regression, SVR, Decision Tree/Random Forest Regression and penalty/regularization options with L1 - LassoCV, L2 - RidgeCV, and ElasticNetCV. <br>
 * The model is both practical and educational as it allows you to see the impact of tuning paremeters to your RMSE and R2 scores.
-Using PCA, the 2 main component features are graphed for a visual represnetation of the data transformed into just 2 dimensions. <br>
+Using PCA, the 2 main component features are graphed for a visual representation of the data transformed into just 2 dimensions. <br>
 <br>
 ![Toolkit_1](https://user-images.githubusercontent.com/34782953/142034224-c3a80b7e-5f5e-4491-95d1-5feceee1a932.png)<br>
 <br>